-Debt consolidation is a means of combining several debts into one debt that has one monthly payment.
-The goal of consolidation is to lower the monthly payment and/or the interest rate of your total debt.
+The goal of a debt consolidation is to lower the monthly payment and/or the interest rate of your total debt.
 If you have several high interest credit card debts and other loans outstanding, you may combine these debts into a second mortgage or home equity loan, making one payment to the second mortgage holder or lender.

-Homeowner A has $60,000 in equity in his home.
+Mr. McGillicuddy has $60,000 in equity in his home.
 He also has the following outstanding debts:

 Credit Card 1 - $10,000 balance - 15% interest rate - $350.00 monthly payment